 How Dime Handles This

 We manage 1099 preparation and filing for every church client we serve.
-That means tracking payments throughout the year, maintaining W-9 records, preparing the forms, and filing on time -- including the IRS copy.
+That means tracking payments throughout the year, maintaining W-9 records, applying the current threshold rules accurately, and filing on time -- including the IRS copy.
 We also flag classification questions when we see them so they get resolved before they become a compliance problem.

 If your church has never had a consistent 1099 process, or if you are not confident that prior year filings were correct, reach out to our team.
 It is worth getting this right.